Love your gut

 PROBIOTICS TO HELP IMPROVE DEPRESSION AND IBS

 So much research is being done on the gut and the microbiome.
-This is exciting news as a Naturopath as this has been the underpinning Naturopathic principle of Naturopathic Medicine.
+This is exciting news.
+As a Naturopath, the gut has been the underpinning Naturopathic principle of Naturopathic Medicine, framing good health.
 Treat the gut and the health will follow.
 However in this complex world, we have plenty of things to activate and disrupt our delicate gut balance.

 However, in research papers such as the Journal of Gastroenterology certain probiotics showed a benefit in reducing depression and increasing quality of life for a good percentage of the people on the trial.
 ‘The improvements were associated with changes in brain activation patterns’, stated researchers.
 Previous studies have shown that certain probiotics improve the symptoms of irritable bowel syndrome but had not assessed their impact on the other symptoms of IBS such as depression and anxiety.

 The strain of probiotic studied was Bifidobacterium longum NCC3001.
 While a diverse array of commensal bacteria is ideal for a healthy GIT microbiome, research shows that particular strains have specific actions in the body that aren’t replicated by another probiotic strain.
 When choosing a probiotic it is therefore important to check that the patented strain used in a study is noted on the bottle.
 Without the correct numbers after the name of the strain the consumer cannot be sure that they are actually receiving the strain written on the bottle.